G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Literature Review

 \subsection{2D Image Anomaly Detection}

 Unsupervised anomaly detection methodologies can be broadly categorized into two paradigms: \textit{reconstruction}-based approaches and \textit{feature}-based techniques.
 Reconstruction-based methods typically employ generative architectures, e.g., transformers \cite{pirnay2022inpainting} and diffusion models \cite{wyatt2022anoddpm}, to establish pixel-level reconstruction fidelity for normal images.
-During the inference phase, anomaly detection is performed by calculating per-pixel discrepancies between input images and their reconstructed counterparts.
+For inference, anomaly detection is performed by calculating per-pixel discrepancies between input images and their reconstructed counterparts.

 Feature-based approaches, in contrast, circumvent pixel-level comparisons by operating on informative handcraft or deep features.
 The central challenge in this paradigm involves effectively modeling the distribution of normal features.
 Existing solutions adopt different modeling strategies: PaDiM \cite{defard2021padim} represents features as multivariate Gaussian distributions across spatial positions, while CFlow-AD \cite{gudovskiy2022cflow} employs conditional normalizing flows to capture more complex probability distributions.
 PNI \cite{bae2023pni} further enhances modeling by incorporating positional and neighborhood relationships of features.
 A notable method is PatchCore \cite{roth2022towards}, which constructs a memory bank of representative normal features through coreset sampling.
 Owing to its robustness and adaptability, PatchCore has become a foundational method applicable to both 3D \cite{horwitz2023back}, multimodal \cite{horwitz2023back,wang2023multimodal,tu2024self}, and noisy scenarios \cite{jiang2022softpatch}.